joeljosephjin/Torch-Playground/README.md

 3.Benefits of fine-tuning on pre-trained models

-4.Reproduce results of research papers and do ablation studies on them.
+4.Reproduce results of research papers and do ablation studies on them. :star:

 5.try on new research datasets